 The technical structure of eGCA creates a second barrier on top of the eligibility test.
 Aadhaar-linked eKYC, Indian mobile verification for OTP authentication, and domestic payment integration through Indian banking rails form the standard onboarding sequence.
 (DGCA Public Notice, 3 July 2025)

 A foreign visitor typically lacks an Aadhaar number, an Indian PAN, an Indian mobile SIM for OTP delivery, and an Indian-bank payment handle.
 Without those credentials the standard operator-registration flow on eGCA cannot complete.
 The system is not built to accept a non-resident individual application.
-The question can a foreign tourist register a drone on eGCA receives a technical answer that confirms the legal answer.
+The question how to register a drone in India, when asked by a foreign passport holder, receives a technical answer that confirms the legal answer.

 The corporate-account pathway on eGCA is the only legitimate entry point for a foreign-principal application.
 That pathway routes through an Indian-registered company that holds the operator account.
 The foreign principal sits behind the Indian entity through the lease arrangement covered in the next section.